 Spatial filtering and subfilter fluxes

-In this example we use Oceanostics' GaussianFilter to coarse-grain a two-dimensional turbulent flow.
+In this example we use Oceanostics' GaussianFilter to filter a two-dimensional turbulent flow.
 Spatial filtering splits a field into a smooth, large-scale (filtered) part and a small-scale (subfilter) fluctuation,

 \[\psi = \bar{\psi} + \psi', \qquad \psi' \equiv \psi - \bar{\psi},\]